keith-flynn/machines-received/README.md

 ##### - from the command prompt, input `pip install pandas` and `pip install matplotlib` to add required modules
 ---
 ### **The basics:**
 A jupyter notebook that takes data from a purchase order and processes it to display relevant information.
 This code is not specific to one CSV, but is scalable to all CSV files generated in this format.
-My workplace's website export tool generates these CSVs with consistent formatting, and column titles are the main data manipulation methodology used.
+An export tool within my workplace's website generates these CSVs with consistent formatting, and column titles are the main data manipulation methodology used.
 ---
 ---
 ### *Project features:*